reiniskob/RTR-105/README.md

 17. echo > to display text strings or command results as messages
 18. echo $? > displays the return from the previous command
 19. gcc filename -0 newfilename > compiles code and changes the name
+	1. -save-temps > saves all the compiling files
 20. ./filename > executes file without path

 ## Unix